1. Key Characteristics of Boston Terriers

 - Excessive flatulence

 - Heart murmur

-- Skin Allergies
+- Skin allergies

-Search for a Boston using our pet search or check local shelters and rescues.
+Search for an available Boston Terrier using our free online pet search, or check local shelters and rescues.
 Purebred dogs can and do end up in many places, so it’s worth checking out these resources in case a Boston is already waiting for a home.